Eric-Douglas-Johnson/ArtStudioManager/README.md

 ## Code Architecture

 * Data persistence is decoupled from concrete storage medium.
 Realized through loading and saving interfaces.
-* Model instantiation must be done through a factory--an IModelLoader must be injected into the factory method that loads from stored data.
+* Model instantiation must be done through a factory--an IModelLoader must be injected into the factory method that instantiates from stored data.

 ## Features